 Our main interest is in the standard MSC problem, where the objective is to minimize the number of cameras.
 As discussed above, the complexity of the MSC problem on simple orthogonal polygons remains unknown.
 Indeed, even for x-monotone orthogonal polygons there is only an approximation algorithm for the problem.
-Recall that the classical art-gallery problem is NP-hard on simple orthogonal polygons [11], simple monotone polygons [8] and even on terrains [7].
+Recall that the classical art gallery problem is NP-hard on simple orthogonal polygons [5], simple monotone polygons [6] and even on terrains [26].

-Our results.
-In this paper, we give a linear-time dynamic programming algorithm for the MSC problem on orthogonal x-monotone polygons P. This not only improves the 2-approximation algorithm of Katz and Morgenstern [6], but also provides, to the best of our knowledge, the first polynomial-time algorithm for the MSC problem on a non-trivial subclass of orthogonal polygons.
+Our Results.
+In this paper, we give a linear-time dynamic programming algorithm for the MSC problem on orthogonal x-monotone polygons P. This not only improves the 2-approximation algorithm of Katz and Morgenstern [19], but

+- also provides, to the best of our knowledge, the first polynomial-time algorithm for the MSC problem on a non-trivial subclass of orthogonal polygons.
 We also show how to extend this result to so-called orthogonal path polygons.
 These are orthogonal polygons for which the dual graph induced by the vertical decomposition of P is a path.
-(The vertical decomposition of an orthogonal polygon P is the decomposition of P into rectangles obtained by extending the vertical edge incident to every reflex vertex of P inward until it hits the boundary of P. The dual graph of the vertical decomposition is the graph that has a node for each rectangle in the decomposition and an edge between two nodes if and only if their corresponding rectangles are adjacent.)
-Observe that the class of orthogonal monotone polygons is a subclass of orthogonal path polygons.
+(The vertical decomposition of an orthogonal polygon - P is the decomposition of P into rectangles obtained by extending the vertical edge incident to every reflex vertex of P inward until it hits the boundary of P. The dual graph of the vertical decomposition is the graph that has a node for each rectangle in the decomposition and an edge between two nodes if and only if their corresponding rectangles are adjacent.)
+Observe that the class of - orthogonal monotone polygons is a subclass of orthogonal path polygons.

-2 Preliminaries
+2. Preliminaries

+A polygon is orthogonal if all of its edges are axis-parallel.
+A simple orthogonal polygon P is x-monotone if the intersection of P with any vertical line is at most one single line segment.
 For a simple orthogonal and x-monotone polygon P, the leftmost and rightmost vertical edges of P are unique and we denote them by leftEdge(P) and rightEdge(P), respectively.
-For a sliding camera s in P, we define the visibility polygon of s as the maximal subpolygon P(s) of P such that every point in P(s)is guarded by s.
+For a sliding camera s in P, we define the visibility polygon of s as the maximal subpolygon P(s) of P such that every point in P(s) is guarded by s.